Mugna46/DSS_project/doc/report_DSS.typ

 #label("community-score-fakebank")
 #v(1em)
 As we can see from @community-score-fakebank, the sample is detected by 36 out of 67 antivirus engines.
 This is a good starting point to understand that the sample is indeed malicious.

+The engines also tell us that the sample is a trojan and that it is related to the `FakeBank` family.

+=== Permissions
 #v(0.5em)
 #figure(
-  image("/img/Permission_fakebank.png", width: 80%),
+  image("/img/Permission_fakebank.png", width: 50%),
   caption: [
-    Android permission used by the APK
+    Android permissions used by the APK
   ],
 )
 #label("permission_fakebank")
 #v(1em)
-The sample requests a large number of permissions (see @permission_fakebank), which is a common characteristic of malware.
+The sample requests a large number of dangerous permissions (see @permission_fakebank red triangles).
+In particular free access to SMS messages, phone calls, and the ability to read the user's contacts.
+#linebreak()
+The set of permission hints the application could sen confidential information to a remote server.
+#linebreak()
+Moreover it can write, send and read SMS messages.
+This could potentially allow to bypass the two-factor authentication system used by banks.

+=== Manifest analysis and Receiver